VishalNadig/database_automation/README.md

         database (str): The name of the database.

     Returns:
-        str: The generated database URL.
+       : The generated database URL.

     Example:
         >>> credentials = {